Emotions Where Art Thou: Understanding and Characterizing the Emotional Latent Space of Large Language Models

 These dimensions are not explicitly supervised, but show surface-level resemblance to constructs proposed in affective science, such as valence, arousal, dominance, and approach–avoidance tendencies (cf. \cite{russell1980circumplex, mehrabian1996pleasure, davidson1995cerebral}).
 While these alignments are not exact, and many components blend multiple emotional signals, the emergence of such patterns suggests that large language models may implicitly encode affective distinctions that overlap with long-standing psychological taxonomies.
 This correspondence invites further investigation into the extent to which models trained solely on text internalize latent emotion structures, and whether these can serve as proxies or tools for understanding affective semantics in language.

-Figure \ref{fig:tsne} visualizes how emotional states are organized in hidden-state space using a 2D t-SNE projection of mean-pooled hidden states labeled with their respective emotions.
+Figure \ref{fig:tsne} provides a t-SNE visualization of the emotional space.
 Despite the dimensionality reduction, emotion classes form distinguishable, partially overlapping clusters, with closely related emotions (e.g., happy and excitement) frequently co-localized and others (e.g., fear and joy) appearing more spatially distant.
 While not all boundaries are sharp, the observed structure reinforces earlier findings: emotional information is embedded in a distributed yet semantically coherent geometry.

 Together, the distributed AUROC patterns, stable subspace directions, interpretable principal components, and emergent clustering structure suggest that LLMs encode emotion not as isolated tags, but as coherent, multidimensional structures—akin to a learned affective manifold.